The Best DJ Mixer for Beginners in 2020!

 The music technology has evolved on a level that has brought a bunch of new performance features for DJing.
 Almost all new DJ mixers in the market will deliver the job.
 But what else to consider when buying one…

-What to look when you buy a new DJ mixer
+What to look before choosing a DJ mixer:

 - The number of channels: How many audio sources you are planning to use at once?
 The standard option for a beginner DJ is a 2 channel mixer.
 In a club, you will usually find 4 or even 6 channel mixer to play with at least 4 sound devices.
 When you gain experience, and you are ready to use more than two sound sources and add a good 4 channel mixer thankfully there are some very affordable choices in the market.